sandeep-tukaram/algods/DesignAlgoDS.md

 ---

-This page contains my understanding of the subject matter.
-I simplify things, sometimes may be oversimplify.
+I simplify things, sometimes oversimplify.
 Bear with me.
 The quest is to identify techniques, understand it and apply it for simple and complex usecases including some leetcode problem solving.

 ## Simplfied View
 An algorithm is a set of instructions operating upon stored data.
 I don't think I can simplify this much futher.
 To illustrate consider a simple instruction of adding to variables.